-W. E. Sweney of Marshalltown, Iowa, has arrived in Ogden for a visit with tertained at a dinner party at their home Sunday, the occasion being the birth anniversary of their little daughter.
-Covers were laid for fifteen.
+Mr. and Mrs. George W. Ekins en tertained at a dinner party at their home Sunday, the occasion being the birth anniversary of their little daugh-ter.
+Covers were laid for fifteen. . . .

 Dr. and Mrs. H. S. Pyne were Salt Lake visitors Sunday.
 The guests of Mr. and Mrs. Charles Morris